GiannopoulosK/Youtube-Api-Playlist-Data-Retriever/README.md

 ## Helper

 ### To get your playlist ID, all you need to do is go into the playlist and, on the url, copy and paste the part after 'list='.
-It always starts with PL
+It always starts with PL.

-#### For example, in this url:
+### For example, in this url:
 #### https://www.youtube.com/watch?v=f9j8nhMNYO4&list=PLfoNZDHitwjX-oU5YVAkfuXkALZqempRS
-#### the playlist ID is PLfoNZDHitwjX-oU5YVAkfuXkALZqempRS
+### the playlist ID is PLfoNZDHitwjX-oU5YVAkfuXkALZqempRS